ulyngs/chi-2019-proc-rmd-template/README.md

 # ACM CHI Proceedings R Markdown Template
 This R package provides a template for writing ACM CHI Proceedings papers in R Markdown, and compiling to PDF via the LaTeX templates from the ACM Master LaTeX Template (v.
 1.56).
+*NOTE: This repo is the template that was used at CHI 2019.
+CHI 2020 reverted back to the template used at CHI 2018 - find the R Markdown template for that here: https://github.com/ulyngs/chi20-papers-rmarkdown*

 ## Overview
 Using a tool like [R Markdown](https://rmarkdown.rstudio.com) to write scientific papers makes your work more transparent and reproducible, and reduces the risk of introducing errors by manually transfering results from statistical software to manuscript.